The name of this organization shall be the “Institute of Nuclear Materials Management”, hereinafter referred to as the INMM.

 1. MISSION STATEMENT

-The Institute of Nuclear Materials Management (INMM) is an international professional society dedicated to development and promulgation of practices for the safe, secure and effective stewardship of nuclear materials through the advancement of scientific knowledge, technical skills, policy dialogue, and enhancement of professional capabilities.
+The Institute of Nuclear Materials Management (INMM) is dedicated to the safe, secure and effective stewardship of nuclear materials and related technologies through the advancement of scientific knowledge, technical skills, policy dialogue, professional capabilities, and best practices.

 All policies and activities of the INMM shall be consistent with applicable United States tax exemption requirements, including the requirements that the INMM not be organized for profit and that no part of its net earnings inure to the benefit of any private individual.